Catching the wave: Jacksonville Surf Park ‘meant to be’

 Davis said North Beach Fish Camp owner Ben Groshell hosted an event for the group Sept.
 30 at the Neptune Beach restaurant.

-“It was a great time.
-We did a presentation and spent probably an hour on questions and answers.
+He said the group presented the plans "and spent an hour or so on questions and answers.
 We wanted to make sure that they were completely informed, their voices heard, and they don’t feel like we’re coming in here to dictate culture, because we know that Jacksonville has its own surf culture, and we want to honor that,” Davis said.

-Edelman said the Jacksonville Surf Park is built for the Jacksonville surfers and the group wants “to be working side by side with the surf community.”
+Edelman said the Jacksonville Surf Park is being built for the Jacksonville surfers and the group wants “to be working side by side with the surf community.”

 He said the park is designed as a family attraction, and also for first-time surfers.